IntellectueleCapybara/cryptobot/README.md

 ## Project Structure

 - `main.py`: The main entry point for running the bot.
 It includes the trading logic, fetching OHLCV data, calculating SMA, and placing margin trades.
-- `check_apiconnection.py`: Tests the API connection to KuCoin by creating a client using the KuCoin API keys and fetching account information.
+- `kucoin_utils.py`: Contains utility functions for configuring the KuCoin exchange and testing the API connection.
-- `place_isolated_margin_order.py`: Contains the logic for placing isolated margin orders via the KuCoin API.
+- `place_order.py`: Contains the logic for placing isolated margin orders via the KuCoin API.

 ## Prerequisites